Ecpii/umich-notes/eecs498/Grover's Algorithm.md

 - Reflecting over all states orthogonal to $\ket 0$
 - Rotating so that $\ket 0$ is equal to $\ket s$
 ![[Pasted image 20240221121805.png]]
+- The intuition behind this explicit **2-bit** diffuser is that the $\ket{01}$ and $\ket{10}$ states get handled by the two individual Z gates on each qubit.
+These states don't trigger the CZ gate because that requires both qubits to be 1.
+- When the $\ket{11}$ state passes through, it gets both bits flipped in phase, which is a global phase so we don't care (?), but then the CZ gate kicks in and adds a phase to just this state.
-Scaling this up to multiple qubits, we need to change our logic so that we are only adding phase to the $\ket {000\cdots0}$ since the pairwise CZ gates would get cumbersome:
+Scaling this up to multiple qubits, we need to change our logic since otherwise we would have to make CZ gates on every pair of qubits to ensure we cover every combination of 1s.

+A clever way to invert the phase of every state that is not $\ket{00\cdots0}$ is to flip *just* the  $\ket{00\cdots0}$ state.
+We do this by inverting $\ket{00\cdots0}$ to $\ket{11\cdots1}$ and then applying MCZ:
 ![[Pasted image 20240221122233.png]]

 # Multiple Solution Grover's Algorithm